samdewar/HUSKYLENSPython/Publish\Subscribe README.md

 # MQTT python

-Python files for publishing and subscribing to a Mosquitto MQTT broker
+Python files for publishing and subscribing to a Mosquitto MQTT broker Variables may be named bird related items as that was the project it was initally for

 # Installation
 Packages Time, Paho and CSV must be installed to use this code